 This course will examine a wide range of different cultures and societies with a special emphasis placed upon political violence.
 Regions explored are: Basque country, Chechnya, Colombia, Northern Ireland, Palestine, Sri Lanka, and Zimbabwe.
 Of particular importance are the dimensions of terrorism, trauma, and violence through an understanding of colonialism, discourse, history, material culture, media, rebellion, revolution, and separatism.
 Additionally, the course will focus upon the causes of 9/11 and the recent fomentation of international terrorism.
-By exploring the subject of terrorism form anthropological an perspective will demonstrate complexities and various interpretations concerning the political uses through the appreciation of interdisciplinary analysis.
+By exploring the subject of terrorism form an anthropological perspective will demonstrate the complexities and various interpretations concerning the political uses through the appreciation of interdisciplinary analysis.

-NSAM 6650 - International negotiation: Principles, Process and Issues study of various explanation factors, including: stability and change in the structure of the existing "international system"; the individual characteristics of the nations-states parties (power/capabilities, interests, culture/values, negotiating styles, etc.; the strategic and tactical moves of those considered as "key players"; as well as the role of smaller states and non-state actors
+NSAM 6650 - International negotiation: Principles, Process and Issues

+This course describes and analyzes the major principles, processes and issues of international negotiation in the twentieth and twenty-first centuries.
+It seeks to provide students with the analytical tools skills required to explain and predict the outcome of specific (bilateral or multilateral) negotiations through the study of various explanation factors, including: stability and change in the structure of the existing "international system"; the individual characteristics of nations-states the parties (power/capabilities, interests, culture/values, negotiating styles, etc.; the strategic and tactical moves of those considered as "key players"; as well as the role of smaller states and non-state actors